A Tool for Organizing Key Characteristics of Virtual, Augmented, and Mixed Reality for Human-Robot Interaction Systems: Synthesizing VAM-HRI Trends and Takeaways: Introduction

 To understand what challenges and solutions have been focused on by this new community, \citet{williams2019reality} proposed the Reality-Virtuality Interaction cube as a tool for clustering VAM-HRI research.
 The Interaction Cube is a three-dimensional conceptual framework that captures characteristics about the design elements involved (expressivity of the view and flexibility of control) as well as the virtuality they implement (from real to fully virtual).
 While the Interaction Cube provides a useful lens for roughly characterizing research involving interactive technologies within VAM-HRI, the continuous nature of the cube makes it challenging to exactly position where design elements and environments are within the cube.
 Furthermore, the Interaction cube does not address other characteristics of VAM-HRI research that have recently gained attention, such as robot internal models, software, hardware, and experimental evaluation methods.

-To help advance characterizing VAM-HRI systems, we introduce a \textbf{Tool for Organizing Key Characteristics of VAM-HRI Systems (TOKCS)}.
-TOKCS builds off work from the Interaction Cube, discretizing its continuos scales and adding new key characteristics for classification.
+To help advance the understanding of different VAM-HRI systems, we introduce a \textbf{Tool for Organizing Key Characteristics of VAM-HRI Systems (TOKCS)}.
+TOKCS builds off work from the Interaction Cube, discretizing its continuous scales and adding new key characteristics for classification.
 The tool is applied to the 10 workshop papers from the $4^{th}$ International Workshop on VAM-HRI to validate its usefulness within the growing subfield.
-These classifications help inform current and future trends found within the workshop.
+These classifications help inform current and future trends found within the workshop and VAM-HRI as a whole.